sandeepsahanicodes/Greendzine-Assignment/README.md

 # Greendzine-Assignment
 Greendzine assignment for the role of graduate trainee software development.

+Process:
+- Applied and got shortlisted
+- Got the assignment, submitted the assignment.
+- Assignment got shortlisted and got the call from HR for the face to face interview.
+- Gave the face to face interview.
+- The entire process span was 1 months 23 days [from 12 feb 2025 to 4 apr 2025(Rejection date)].

 Update:
 - Got rejected after 2 weeks giving the face to face interview.